Nazi book burnings: The burnings start

-The first large burning came on 6 May 1933.
-The German Student Union made an organised attack on Magnus Hirschfeld's Institut für Sexualwissenschaft (roughly: Institute of Sex Research).
-Its library and archives of around 20,000 books and journals were publicly hauled out and burned in the street.
-Its collection included unique works on intersexuality, homosexuality, and transgender topics.
-It's assumed that Dora Richter, the first transgender woman known to have undergone sex reassignment surgery (by doctors at the institute), may have been killed during the attack.
+On 6 May 1933, the Berlin chapter of the German Student Union made an organised attack on Magnus Hirschfeld's Institut für Sexualwissenschaft (Institute of Sex Research).

+The institute's library included many thousands of volumes on sexuality and other matters relating to its work.
+The institute also had a substantial collection of objects, photographs and documents including research, biographies and patient records.
+Estimates of total size vary.
+The looted material was witnessed by the international press being loaded on to a truck and, on 10 May, it was taken to the Bebelplatz square at the State Opera (colloquially known as Opernplatz), and burned along with volumes from elsewhere.

-On 10 May 1933, the students burned upwards of 25,000 volumes of "un-German" books in the square at the State Opera, Berlin, thereby presaging an era of uncompromising state censorship.
+A total of over 25,000 volumes of "un-German" books were burned, thereby ushering in an era of uncompromising state censorship.
 In many other university towns, nationalist students marched in torch lit parades against the "un-German" spirit.
 The scripted rituals of this night called for high Nazi officials, professors, rectors, and student leaders to address the participants and spectators.
 At the meeting places, students threw the pillaged, banned books into the bonfires with a great joyous ceremony that included live music, singing, "fire oaths," and incantations.
 In Berlin, some 40,000 people heard Joseph Goebbels deliver an address: "No to decadence and moral corruption!"
 Goebbels enjoined the crowd.
 "Yes to decency and morality in family and state!
 I consign to the flames the writings of Heinrich Mann, Ernst Glaeser, Erich Kästner."

 In his speech – which was broadcast on the radio – Goebbels' referred to the authors whose books were being burned as "Intellectual filth" and "Jewish asphalt literati".

 Not all book burnings took place on 10 May as the German Student Union had planned.
 Some were postponed a few days because of rain.
 Others, based on local chapter preference, took place on 21 June, the summer solstice, a traditional date of celebration.
-Nonetheless, in 34 university towns across Germany the "Action against the Un-German Spirit" was a success, enlisting widespread newspaper coverage.
+Nonetheless, in thirty four university towns across Germany the "Action against the Un-German Spirit" was a success, enlisting widespread newspaper coverage.
 And in some places, notably Berlin, radio broadcasts brought the speeches, songs, and ceremonial incantations "live" to countless German listeners.

-All of the following types of literature, as described by the Nazis, were to be banned:
+All of these types of literature, as described by the Nazis, were to be banned: